-2.1.9.
-The delivery of the sold commodity to the buyer must be certain and should not depend on a contingency or chance.

-A sells his car stolen by an anonymous person and the buyer purchases it under the hope that he will manage to recover it.
-The sale is void.

-2.1.10 The absolute certainty of price is a necessary condition for the validity of a sale.
-If the price is uncertain, the sale is void.

-A says to B, "if you pay within a month, the price is Rs.50/.
+- 2.1.9.
+The delivery of the sold commodity to the buyer must be certain and should not depend on a contingency or chance. - Example: A sells his car stolen by an anonymous person and the buyer purchases it under the hope that he will manage to recover it.
+The sale is void. - 2.1.10 The absolute certainty of price is a necessary condition for the validity of a sale.
+If the price is uncertain, the sale is void. - Example: A says to B, "if you pay within a month, the price is Rs.50/.
 But if you pay after two months, the price is Rs.55/- B agrees without absolutely determining one of the two prices.
-In this case as the price remains uncertain the sale is void, unless anyone of the two alternatives is settled by the parties at the time of concluding the transaction.

-2.1.11 The sale must be unconditional.
-A conditional sale is invalid, unless the condition is recognized as a part of the transaction according to the usage of or custom of trade.
+In this case as the price remains uncertain the sale is void, unless anyone of the two alternatives is settled by the parties at the time of concluding the transaction. - 2.1.11 The sale must be unconditional.
+A conditional sale is invalid, unless the condition is recognized as a part of the transaction according to the usage of or custom of trade. - Example: (1) A buys a car from B, with a condition that B will employ his son in his firm.
+The sale is conditional, hence invalid.